Emotional Intelligence

 It's not what happens that matters but how you respond to it that really counts.

-EQ gives you the ability to distinguish between the event that happens, and the way you respond to it.
+EI gives you the ability to distinguish between the event that happens, and the way you respond to it.
 Simply being aware of your response means you can make changes that benefit you.

 Being emotionally intelligent is the underlying structure - the scaffolding - that supports effective responses to events, people...and change.